Explore La Crosse Promotional Grants

 - Any cancelled events must return funds within 30 days.

-- The follow up report must contain copies of receipts for marketing spending, total lodging rooms occupied due to the event, and copies of the promotional material that listed the Explore La Crosse contact information.
+- NOTE: The follow up report must contain copies of receipts for marketing spending, total lodging rooms occupied due to the event, and copies of the promotional material that listed the Explore La Crosse contact information.